-Just in time for the Harvest Moon’s annual appearance signaling the autumnal equinox, many chefs are waxing creative about seasonal menu changes.
+Just in time for the Harvest Moon to signal the autumnal equinox, chefs are waxing creative about seasonal menu changes.

 Chefs have much to consider when making menu changes.
 Is the talent in the kitchen sufficient to execute the dishes?
 Will supply chains support timely and uninterrupted delivery of the new ingredients for the dishes being developed?
 Are the menu items reflective of current trends?
 Is pricing in line with the Club’s cost of sales targets?
 Does everyone on the culinary team know and understand their role and responsibility in prepping and expediting the new dishes?
 Has everyone tasted and seen new plate presentations?
 Finally, but of great consequence: will members like the new dishes?